 Perhaps the area that needs the least convincing that we must teach more about renewable energy is the college and university sector, but even here there needs to be broader application of knowledge.
 As it stands today, there are specific departments and faculties that address renewables and their technologies, but what is now needed is an "Applied" function, particularly in general course work, that can create an awareness of the practical aspects that need to be addressed.
 Post secondary education has a number of functions here: it can create awareness through community education and outreach, it can create applied research, it can provide education and training, it can grow partnerships and commercialization, and it can help with consulting for governments.
+By implementing all the conservation options possible in these institutions, students can be part of the planning group; they need to be inspired and help to lead the process.

 Practically speaking, the availability of trained technical personnel is a basis for successful deployment of renewable energies.
 Ontario alone has a shortage of some 1000 engineers and technicians for maintenance alone needed to achieve its target of 10,000 MW by 2010.
 For production, installation and marketing/sales, additional thousands of qualified people are needed if we seriously want to develop our own products.
 Thus, training initiatives need to operate in concert with establishing market and policy incentives.
-The background document for Workshop 5 of the Green Power Workshop series strongly recommends that an able work force is needed to support the emerging green power industry in Canada.3
+The background document for Workshop 5 of the Green Power Workshop series strongly recommends that an able work force is needed to support the emerging green power industry in Canada (Tampier, 2004, 123)

-For example, St. Lawrence College offers a program in environmental assessment, at the technician level.
-But this offering could easily be expanded to include a more general, continuing education sort of training that could easily benefit members of the general public who are interested in lifelong learning.
+For example, St. Lawrence College offers several programs with various focal points all supporting environmental assessment, environmental and energy conservation and energy production, as well as the erection, maintenance and management of renewable energy systems at the technician or technologist level.
+Most prominent are the Environmental Technician program in Cornwall, the Energy Systems Engineering Technician program in Kingston (focus on renewables), the Electrical Technician Co-op Apprenticeship Diploma program, and all the related programs including Millwright, Carpenter, Plumber, Electronics Engineering and so on.
+But these offerings could easily be expanded to include a more general, continuing education sort of training that could easily benefit members of the general public who are interested in lifelong learning.
 It would then gain momentum not only as a field of employment, but also as an area for contract training and lifelong learning.

 Educational institutions, particularly those closely tied to their communities like St. Lawrence College, need to be places where technology around renewables can be explained in an open and non-threatening way.
-Not only are we the venue for training those who will build and maintain the equipment, through our programs in Electrical Engineering Technology, but we are also the venue that can best give access to the community.
+Not only are we the venue for training those who will build and maintain the equipment, through our programs in Energy Systems Engineering Technology, but we are also the venue that can best give access to the community.